robertwayne/bufferfish/README.md

 This kind of problem should be protected against before operating on the buffer, based on what you're expecting.

-_**TODO:** Serializer/deserializer implementations will need to be more context-aware of expected buffer formats._

 ## Contributing